 Have a candlelight dinner.
 Wait until the kids go to bed and get out the table cloths, “nice” dishes, and candles.

 Hold hands often.
 When kids hang on us all day we sometimes don’t want to be touched.
 Do it anyway.

 Pray together.
 Pray for your marriage.
 Pray for one another.
 Pray for you children.
 Also, be sure to thank God every day for the blessing of your husband.

 Take The Strong Family Project Challenge and commit to growing your family bond during the next 65 days!
 Details about the challenge can be found here and you’ll love the ideas to intentionally strengthen your marriage!

-Plus, subscribe to Faith Along the Way and receive The Strong Family Project Printable pack to unite your family with intentional activities and conversations.
+Grab your free Strong Family Project Pack here to unite your family with intentional activities and conversations.

 This pack includes date night activity cards and love notes (plus 5 other printables!) to help you have a stronger marriage!